Capcom Arcade Cabinet

-Capcom Arcade Cabinet is a compilation of seventeen Capcom 1980s arcade games for the PlayStation 3 and Xbox 360.
-The compilation was released in five separate packs of three games during February–May 2013.
-A purchase of all five packs included two additional games free.
-The full compilation pack was released in April 2013.
+Capcom Arcade Cabinet is a video game compilation developed by M2 and published by Capcom in 2013 for the PlayStation 3 and Xbox 360.
+The compilation comprises 17 games initially released by Capcom between 1984 and 1987, which were distributed in five separate packs of three games during February–April 2013, with two additional games unlocked for customers that purchased all five packs.
 An arcade machine was made to promote the Capcom Arcade Cabinet series at the Gadget Show Live 2013 in Birmingham, UK.
+This was followed by Capcom Arcade Stadium.

 Games

-The first pack includes Black Tiger, 1943: The Battle of Midway, and Avengers.
-The second pack includes Ghosts 'n Goblins, Gun.Smoke, and Section Z. The third pack includes Side Arms, The Speed Rumbler, and Exed Exes.
-The fourth pack includes Commando, Legendary Wings, and Trojan.
-The final pack includes 1942, SonSon, Pirate Ship Higemaru.
-The bonus games are 1943 Kai and Vulgus, unlocked if the fifteen main games were purchased.